-- Coleman Saluspa Havana Inflatable 2-4 Person Hot Tub — $590, was $794
+- Coleman Saluspa Havana Inflatable 2-4 Person Hot Tub — $700, was $794

-- Intex PureSpa 4 Inflatable Hot Tub + Intex Hot Tub Maintenance Kit — $687, was $860
+- Intex PureSpa 4 Inflatable Hot Tub + Intex Hot Tub Maintenance Kit — $851, was $1,050

-- Bestway SaluSpa Hawaii AirJet 6-Person Portable Inflatable Spa Hot Tub (2 Pack) — $1,262, was $2,010
+- Bestway SaluSpa Hawaii AirJet 6-Person Portable Inflatable Spa Hot Tub (2 Pack) — $1,449, was $2,010

-- AquaRest Spas Select 300 2-Person 20-Jet Plug and Play Hot Tub — $2,430, was $3,500
+- AquaRest Spas Select 300 2-Person 20-Jet Plug and Play Hot Tub — $2,450, was $3,500

-- Cyanna Valley Spas 5-Person 20-Jet Plug and Play Hot Tub — $3,050, was $3,995
+- Cyanna Valley Spas 5-Person 20-Jet Plug and Play Hot Tub — $2,960, was $3,995

-- Cyanna Valley Spas Galaxy 6-Person 27-Jet Hot Tub — $4,800, was $6,995
+- Cyanna Valley Spas Galaxy 6-Person 27-Jet Hot Tub — $4,900, was $6,995

 - ThermoSpas 4-Person 42-Jet Hot Tub with LED Light and Ozone System — $11,510, was $12,510

 When it comes to choosing the right hot tub, there are many factors to consider, and it can be tough to sift through all of the information out there.
-If you are a first-time hot tub buyer, you’ll need to determine how often you’ll be using the tub and for what.
+If you are a first-time hot tub buyer, you’ll need to determine how often you’ll use the tub and for what.
 The decisions will be a bit easier if you are replacing an old hot tub, but there have been many improvements in materials, features, and styles since the last time you hot tub shopped.

 The main thing to consider is where the hot tub is going to go.
 Indoor and outdoor hot tubs are built differently because outdoor hot tubs will need to withstand the changing climates outside.
 Indoor hot tubs don’t need to have the same thermal properties and build quality as outdoor hot tubs, but you will need to make sure that the hot tub will fit through the doorways and hallways on the way to its final location.

 Once you’ve decided where the hot tub will end up, you need to be sure the surface is level and stable.
 A poured concrete patio or solid deck is a good place for a hot tub.
 On the other hand, paving stones are not a great location because they can shift over time and cause structural problems for the hot tub’s frame.
 You will also need power and water for your hot tub, so you should put it somewhere conveniently located for both.
-Proper voltage and wiring to power the tub and a water source nearby will be helpful when filling the tub.
+Proper voltage and wiring to power the tub and a water source nearby will help fill the tub.
 Since you will probably have to drain and refill the tub a few times a year, a place with proper drainage is also helpful.

 The next thing to determine is the size, and this comes down to how many people will be using the hot tub regularly.
 Sure, you will have times when you have people over, and there will be more bodies in the hot tub, but ultimately this decision comes down to how many people in your household will be using the hot tub.
 The power source may also be a determining factor in the size of your hot tub.
 If you are equipped with 100v, then you may end up getting a smaller tub or a tub with less power unless you want to hire an electrician to rewire an outlet for a larger hot tub.

-There are also several reasons to get a hot tub, and this can determine what kind and size of tub you purchase.
-Recreation, fitness, stress management, medical treatment, and relaxation are all excellent reasons to invest in a hot tub.
+There are also several reasons to get a hot tub, which can determine what kind and size of tub you purchase.
+Recreation, fitness, stress management, medical treatment, and relaxation are excellent reasons to invest in a hot tub.
 For example, if you are getting a hot tub for fitness purposes, you may want to get a swim spa or a tub with built-in exercise equipment.
 If you are most interested in hydrotherapy, you’ll be most concerned with temperature controls and the variety of jets.

 Your budget will also play a role in deciding which hot tub to get.
 Though we’ve found a bunch of cheap hot tubs, you can go all out and spend thousands of dollars on one if you are able.
 You may want to have a portable hot tub to take on camping or ski trips if you travel a lot.
 Ultimately, which hot tub you purchase depends on what you will use it for, how many people will be in it regularly, and your desired features.

-- These are the best cheap carpet cleaner deals for January 2021
+- Best cheap luggage deals for July 2021